 International: +1-(617)-969-5452 Toll Free: 800-370-5452

-The goal of cell disruption is to lyse the cells that are suspended and recover the highest possible viable yield of the molecules (particles of interest).
+The goal of the cell disruption process is to lyse the cells that are suspended and recover the highest possible viable yield of the molecules (particles of interest).

 Our team are experts in this field, working closely with customers to develop the best solutions and create market-leading products.